How to Handle Transpositions in Your Opening Repertoire

 - Prune lines that no longer fit you.

-- After each event, import PGNs into your database.
+- After each event, import PGNs into your files.

 - Note where opponents deviated and your response quality.